Andrew Deek, a 2013 graduate, was accepted into Columbia's Dental Program.

 In high school, he shadowed his orthodontist for a year.
 He wanted to see if he liked the job.
 Unsurprisingly, he did like it.
 So he knew what he wanted to be when he entered NJIT and studied diligently to assure his entrance into a top dental school.

 “Dentistry is an interesting field that people overlook,” he says.
 “It’s a mix of science and social skills.
 You must have the skills and abilities to do the procedures, while also being friendly and reassuring to calm your patients.”

 The dental program at Columbia is four years, and students apply for specialization at the end of their third year.
-The orthodontics program is another three years.
-So he has seven years more of studying ahead of him.
-But his three years at NJIT prepared him well for professional school.
+But in his three years at NJIT it prepared him well for professional school.

 At NJIT, Andrew was president of Tri Beta, the biological honors society at NJIT.
 He was a student in the Albert Dorman Honors College who had three scholarships.
 He also worked on two research projects: one in astro-physics and solar flares and another on testing and evaluation of socio-technical software.
 For the latter project, he co-authored three academic papers with the professor who directed his research and a doctoral student.
 He minored in Science, Technology and Society (STS) and worked as a Resident Assistant in Laurel Hall, an NJIT residence hall.

 “I had a great time at NJIT,” Andrew says.
 “I made great friends and was able to accomplish my academic goals.”

 Andrew is looking forward to getting an apartment in Manhattan and enjoying city life as he works towards his dental degree at Columbia.